This is a test.

 Tail Wags

-Our Advice on Your Dog’s Golden Years in 2025
+Recognizing and Supporting Your Dog’s Golden Years

 Please call us, your Brampton, ON pet hospital, for all your dog’s veterinary care needs.
 We’re here to help!